-[210a.
-Modal Counterpoint]

 (1)

-A study, through analysis and written exercises, of contrapuntal techniques of the sixteenth century.
+210a.
+Modal Counterpoint A study, through analysis and written exercises, of contrapuntal techniques of the sixteenth century.
+Mr. Wilson.

 Prerequisite: Music 105/106 or by permission of instructor.

-Alternate years: not offered in 2008/09.
+Alternate years: offered in 2009/10.

-211a.
-Tonal Counterpoint
+[211a.
+Tonal Counterpoint]

 (1)

+(1)

 A study, through analysis and written exercises, of contrapuntal techniques of the eighteenth century.
 Mr. Wilson.

 Prerequisite: Music 105/106 or by permission of instructor.

-Alternate years: offered in 2008/09.
+Alternate years: not offered in 2009/10.

 212b.
-Advanced Topics in World Musics
+Advanced Topics in World Music

 (1)

-(Same as Anthropology 212) Topic for 2008/09: Music in Latin America.
-An in-depth look at a diversity of Latin American musical styles in their cultural and historical contexts.
-Mr. Rios.
+(Same as Anthropology 212)

+Topic for 2009/10: To be announced.

 Prerequisite: Music 136, or by permission of instructor.

-213b.
-American Music

-(1)

-The study of folk, popular, and art musics in American life from 1600 to the present and their relationship to other facets of America's historical development and cultural growth.
+[213b.
+American Music] The study of folk, popular, and art musics in American life from 1600 to the present and their relationship to other facets of America's historical development and cultural growth.
 Mr. Pisani.
 Prerequisite: 1 unit in one of the following: music; studies in American history, art, or literature; or by permission of instructor.

-Alternate years: offered in 2008/09.

-[214b.
-History of American Jazz]

-(1

-An investigation of the whole range of jazz history, from its beginning around the turn of the century to the present day.
+Alternate years: not offered in 2009/10.
+214b.
+History of American Jazz An investigation of the whole range of jazz history, from its beginning around the turn of the century to the present day.
 Among the figures to be examined are: Scott Joplin, "Jelly Roll" Morton, Louis Armstrong, Bessie Smith, Duke Ellington, Fletcher Henderson, Count Basie, Thomas "Fats" Waller, Charlie Parker, Dizzy Gillespie, Thelonious Monk, Charles Mingus, and Miles Davis.
 Mr. Mann.
 Prerequisite: 1 unit in one of the following: music, studies in American history, art, or literature; or by permission of instructor.

-Alternate years: not offered in 2008/09.
+Alternate years: offered in 2009/10.
 215a/216b.
-Composition I

-(1)

-Creative work in various contemporary idioms.
+Composition I (1) Creative work in various contemporary idioms.
 Analysis of selected works; study of instrumental resources.
 Mr. Meltzer.
 Prerequisite: Music 105/106 or by permission of instructor.

-If a senior project in composition is planned, the student should elect Music 215/216 in the sophomore year and Music 315 in the junior year.

-217b.
-Studies in Popular Music
+If a senior project in composition is planned, the student should elect Music 215/216 in the sophomore year and Music 315 in the iunior vear.
+[217b.
+Studies in Popular Music] (1) Prerequisite: recommended 1 unit in either music or sociology.
+Alternate years: not offered in 2009/10.

-(1)

-Topic for 2008/09: Popular Music Around the World.
-This course introduces students to popular music outside of the USA.
-We cover case studies from Africa (West and South), Latin America, North Africa/Middle East, and Asia.
-Themes we explore include music and social identity, musical interactions between Western and non-Western musicians, socially conscious artistic movements and pan-nationalistic politics, the World Music/Beat market, and music in immigrant communities.
-Mr. Rios.

-Prerequisite: recommended 1 unit in either music or sociology.

 219a/220b.
-Electronic Music

-(1)

-A practical exploration of electronic music, composition, and production techniques.
-Compositional and creative aspects will be emphasized with extensive lab time provided for student projects.
+Electronic Music A practical exploration of electronic music, composition, and production techniques.
+Compositional and creative aspects are emphasized with extensive lab time provided for student projects.
 No prior knowledge of computer music or programming is required.
 Mr. McCulloch.
 Prerequisite: by permission of instructor.

 [231b.
-Women Making Music]

-(1)

-(Same as Women's Studies 231) A study of women's involvement in Western and non-Western musical cultures.
-Drawing on recent work in feminist musicology and ethnomusicology, the course studies a wide range of musics created by women, both past and present.
+Women Making Music] (Same as Women's Studies 231) A study of women's involvement in Western and non-Western musical cultures.
+Drawing on recent work in feminist musicology and ethnomusicology, the course studies a wide range of music created by women, both past and present.
 It explores such topics as musical instruments and gender, voice and embodiment, access to training and performance opportunities, and representations of women musicians in art and literature.
 Ms. Libin.
 Prerequisite: one unit in music, or women's studies, or by permission of instructor.

-Not offered in 2008/09.
+Not offered in 2009/10.